Demkeys/VirtualFileSystem/README.md

 # VirtualFileSystem
  A virtual file system made to work with Udon in VRChat.

- This repo only contains the csharp code files from the VFS package.
+___NOTE: This repo only contains the csharp code files from the VFS package.
 This is meant to be used as a scripting reference.
 This is not the whole VFS package.
-To download the whole VFS package visit the Releases page.
+To download the whole VFS package visit the Releases page.___

 ### TODO:
 * Add more comments to FileManager and FileSystem.
 FileSystem's DecompressFileSystemData method might need more comments.